GLOBAL VISION BIBLE CHURCH TIMELINE

 Locke’s Facebook post was temporarily removed by Facebook; he was later able to repost the message.
 His position has, of course, been met with determined resistance from more liberal Christian groups pursuing policies of greater inclusiveness as well as LGBTQ advocacy groups (Smith 2019; Bollinger 2020).

 His controversiality notwithstanding, Locke has continued to build his following by connecting with three interrelated groups: supporters of former president Donald Trump, QAnon participants, and Anti-Vaccine activists.
 Locke has thereby clearly merged religion and politics.
-He has repeatedly identified himself as a Trump supporter, [Image at right] appeared publicly with Trump allies (Roger Stone, Mike Lindell) and referred to opponents as “Godless Democrats.”
-In his support of Trump, he asserted that the election was “crooked” and supported the Capitol insurrection on Twitter just prior to January 6 (“If you don’t have convictions worth dying for, you’ve never learned what living is” (Pidcock 2021).
+He has repeatedly identified himself as a Trump supporter, [Image at right] appeared publicly with Trump allies (Roger Stone, Mike Lindell, and members of the Proud Boys) and referred to opponents as “Godless Democrats.”
+In his support of former President Trump, he asserted that the election was “crooked” and supported the Capitol insurrection on Twitter just prior to January 6 (“If you don’t have convictions worth dying for, you’ve never learned what living is” (Pidcock 2021).
+He was personally present at the Capital on January 6 (Gowen 2022).
 He often wears Trump-themed clothing accents.
 Locke has also repeated the central tenet of QAnon ideology that a satanic underground group of Washington politicians and Hollywood celebrities is abusing young children (Bromley and Richardson 2022; Crump 2021).
 For example, he has referred to President Joe Biden as a fraud and “a sex trafficking, demon-possessed mongrel (Peiser 2021).

 Locke has been provocative in his approach.
 For example, concerning social distancing in church, he asserted that “We have a 2nd Amendment right to worship.
 If that’s impeded upon, we will invoke our 2nd Amendment right and meet you at the door” (Pidcock 2021).
 Most notably, he has threatened to expel anyone wearing a mask to a Global Vision service [Image at right] (Breslow 2021):